jianpingliao1991/steedos.org/docs/metadata/object/button.md

 ## Declarative Metadata File Suffix and Directory Location

-Custom button are defined as additional part of a standard or custom object.
+Custom button components have the suffix `.button` and are stored in the `buttons` folder as additional part of a CustomObject component.
+The component can represent a custom object or a standard object, such as an account.

+You can define a custom button in the `*.button.yml` file and write a javascript script to perform the desired action in the `*.button.js` file

 ```sh
 my-app